 Bullet journal pregnancy tracker

-Growing another human being is no easy work.
-You definitely need to pay attention to health.
-A spread like this can keep you on track for pregnancy-appropriate exercises, tracking your weight gain, and keeping a list of what foods you should consume more of and which to avoid.
+Growing another human being is no easy feat.
+You'll definitely need to pay attention to health.
+A spread like this can keep you on top of pregnancy-appropriate exercises, tracking your weight gain, and keeping a list of what foods you should consume more of and which to avoid. (via Page Flutter)

 There’s lots to do in preparation for welcoming your new bundle of joy.
 A timeline overview like this will help you map out what and when tasks need to be done. (via Page Flutter)